• Skip to main content

 The important question is what we can do to begin to reduce our glutamate levels and increase GABA.

 First, we must avoid excitatory substances like NutraSweet and MSG.
 We have all known for a long time MSG is not beneficial to our health and in some caused immediate responses such as migraines For the most part, we try to avoid MSG, but the food companies are a little deceptive and hide MSG using other names.
+When you read on a label that it has a natural flavor, generally that means it contains MSG.

 To help increase GABA levels, Taurine has proven to increase the GAD enzyme which helps to improve GABA.
 Taurine is found in seafood and animal protein consequently is deficient in many individuals.
 If supplementing with Taurine, let me offer a word of caution, taurine is a sulfur based compound so if you are aware that you have CBS and SUOX gene mutations this will possibly affect your body’s ability to handle sulfur.